Craft of Research Series

 How do you write a research paper?
 How do you review the literature and write about theory?
 How do you best present your methodology and your analysis?
 How do you keep track of references and format a bibliography?
 And how to finish on time with your love of the subject still intact?

-They will be held online from 15:00 to 17:00 (CET) every Thursday from February 3 to April 21 (except April 14).
+They will be held from 16:15 to 17:45 (CET) every Thursday from February 2 to April 20 (except April 6).
 Every week, there will be a one-hour lecture followed by plenty of time for questions and comments.
 If you’re a CBS student, please sign up below.
 If you don’t have a CBS e-mail account, please send an e-mail to Thomas (firstname.lastname@example.org) and let him know which talk you’d like to attend and so he can sign you up.
-You will receive a Zoom link in your confirmation mail, and also in a reminder two days before it starts.
+You will receive a reminder two days before it starts.

 There is no required reading or preparation for these talks, but you are encouraged to consult Wayne Booth et al.’s The Craft of Research as a kind of “textbook” for the series.